robertbraeutigam/scan/README.md

 a command means to submit a value of a certain Data Type as an argument to a given command.
 In both cases getting a single data element or executing a single command call will involve a single, albeit possibly complex, value.

-Immediately after establishing the lower layer connection, the Controlled device must send its capabilities to the Controller unsolicited with the appropriate message.
+Immediately after establishing the lower layer connection, the Controller must ask for the capabilities of the Controlled device.
 These capabilities must not change during the whole life of the connection.
 If the capabilities of the Controlled device do change, it must terminate the connection and let the Controller re-establish a connection where the new capabilities can be submitted.